sebanc/linuxloops/Readme/Install-with-windows.md

 1. Open Ubuntu WSL2 and install `btrfs-progs`, `cryptsetup`, `curl`, `dosfstools`, `fdisk`, `tar` and `xz`.
 If you intend to use the GUI installer, also make sure `zenity` package is installed.

-`sudo apt update && sudo apt -y install curl cryptsetup fdisk tar x11-xserver-utils xz zenity`
+`sudo apt update && sudo apt -y install curl cryptsetup fdisk tar x11-xserver-utils xz-utils zenity`

 2. Change the directory to your Windows Downloads folder (replace username with your Windows username).